wezoalves/wp-api-custom/README.md

 ## Description

-The **Recipies API** plugin allows adding a custom meta box to the "Recipies" Custom Post Type (CPT) to select which sites the entries will be available on.
+The **Recipes API** plugin allows adding a custom meta box to the "Recipes" Custom Post Type (CPT) to select which sites the entries will be available on.
 Additionally, the plugin creates a REST API endpoint that returns the entries filtered based on the selected sites.
 Access to the endpoint is secured via WordPress application passwords.

 ## Features

-- Adds a meta box to the "Recipies" CPT to select available sites.
+- Adds a meta box to the "Recipes" CPT to select available sites.
 - Creates an admin screen to manage the available sites.
-- REST API endpoint to list "Recipies" CPT entries filtered based on selected sites.
+- REST API endpoint to list "Recipes" CPT entries filtered based on selected sites.
 - Endpoint protection using WordPress application passwords.

 ## Requirements